arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 The OpenAPI Specification (or OAS) is a standard and programming-language agnostic REST API description format.
 It can be used during the design of an API to formally describe the API's contract.
 It can also be used to generate documentation, generate code or to configure tools such as API gateways.
 An OpenAPI file can be in YAML or JSON format.
 If you want to learn more about this format, read {% include link.md link=site.data.openapi.links.what target=site.data.openapi.link_target %}.
 In order to have a good understanding of an OpenAPI document structure, you should check my {% include link.md link=site.data.openapi.links.map target=site.data.openapi.link_target %}.

 In my daily job I have to work with OpenAPI files when doing API design reviews.
-Tools such as SwaggerUI or ReDoc easily provide a user friendly view of OpenAPI files, but when it comes to have a more specific view to check various design concerns, well you need to use something else.
+Tools such as SwaggerUI or ReDoc easily provide a user friendly view of OpenAPI files, but when it comes to have a more specific view to check various design concerns, you need to use something else.
 I can use JQ when I want to know  which operations can be used with a given Oauth Scope, where a reusable schema is used or checking if an API or multiples APIs are consistent.
 I also have to deal with OpenAPI files when working on my company's API catalog.
 I had to generate API calls body to load OpenAPI files into it, I had to extract some data from them with JQ to do so.
 I also had to modify them to remove deprecated elements in order to avoid showing them in their documentation.

 The examples shown in this post are based on my regular use of JQ+OpenAPI but I expanded my original JQ scripts set with other ones in order to show more of JQ's features.